MWatty/Peaches-n-Green/README.md

 ## Content

-* The ingredients and the method for the Tomato Soup were quoted directly [Cully & Sully](https://cullyandsully.com/node/298)
+* The ingredients and the method for the Tomato Soup were quoted directly from [Cully & Sully](https://cullyandsully.com/node/298)

+* The ingredients and method for the Apple & HAzelnut Crumble was inspired by [BBC Good Food](https://www.bbcgoodfood.com/recipes/rhubarb-pear-hazelnut-crumbles)

+* The ingredients and method for the Falafel were quoted directly from [BBC Good Food](https://www.bbcgoodfood.com/recipes/spicy-falafels)

+* The ingredients and the method for teh Peach Cobbler were quoted directly from [BBC Good Food](https://www.bbcgoodfood.com/recipes/peach-cobbler)

+* The ingredients and the method for the Pizza Dough were quoted directly from [BBC Good Food](https://www.bbcgoodfood.com/user/4089011/recipe/2-ingredient-pizza-dough)

 * Within this README.md file I quoted text from [Gray-Cell-Tech](https://www.graycelltech.com/why-use-html-5/) within the Technologies Used section